Eating nutritious foods can improve your health and energy levels.

 Steaming is one of the best cooking methods for preserving nutrients, including water-soluble vitamins.

 Here are 10 tips to reduce nutrient loss while cooking:

 - Use as little water as possible when poaching or boiling.

 - Consume the liquid left in the pan after cooking vegetables.

 - Add back juices from meat that drip into the pan.

-- Try to finish cooked vegetables within a day or two, as vitamin C content may continue to decline when the cooked food is exposed to air.
+- Try to eat any cooked vegetables within a day or two, as their vitamin C content may continue to decline when the cooked food is exposed to air.

 - Cook vegetables for only a few minutes whenever possible.

 - When cooking meat, poultry, and fish, use the shortest cooking time needed for safe consumption.